-Louisiana Sea Grant’s Grand Isle oyster research lab has both research and commercial-scale larval rearing capabilities.
+Louisiana Sea Grant’s Oyster Lab and the Michael C. Voisin Oyster Hatchery on Grand Isle has both research and commercial-scale larval rearing capabilities.
 It is the largest oyster research lab along the United States’ Gulf of Mexico coast, based on larval rearing capacity.
 The facility’s capabilities include:

 - State-of-the-art seawater filtration system capable of filtering baywater at 50 gallons per minute to 1 micron.

 - Commercial-scale larval rearing capacity, capable of producing more than 60 million oyster larvae per week during operation (April-September).

 - State-of-the-art algal production system producing more than 1,000 gallons of microalgae per day to support larval, spat/seed and broodstock feeding.

 - Twenty-four 5-gallon and forty 55-gallon nursery silos for producing more than 1 million seed oysters per season for oyster research and industry demonstration projects.